"False"

 Exchange studies in Europe

 You can study or do an internship in Europe by participating in the exchange programmes Erasmus+ or Nordplus.
 Both programmes offer a scholarship for your stay abroad.
-If you study abroad as an exchange student, you do not pay tuition fee to the host university and you can bring your study aid.
+If you study abroad as an exchange student, you do not pay tuition fee to the host university and you can apply for student aid.

 Information meetings and drop-in